Early Life and Education of David Attenborough: A Complete Timeline

 In June 2013, David Attenborough had a pacemaker fitted.

-In September 2013, David Attenborough commented on his good fortune in continuing to explore the world and its interesting phenomena.
+In September 2013, David Attenborough commented on his good fortune to be "swanning round the world looking at the most fabulously interesting things" instead of "hewing coal."

-2014: Attenborough Supports Scotland Remaining in the UK
+2014: Signatory to letter hoping Scotland would remain in the UK

-In 2014, David Attenborough was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the referendum.
+In 2014, David Attenborough was one of 200 public figures who signed a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the referendum on that issue.

 2015: Double Knee Replacement

-In 2015, David Attenborough underwent a double knee replacement.
+In 2015, David Attenborough underwent a double knee replacement surgery.

 Prior to the 2015 UK general election, David Attenborough was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.

-In 2020, David Attenborough advocated on behalf of the Zoological Society of London (ZSL) and its conservation efforts during the COVID-19 pandemic.
-He was also named as a member of the Earthshot Prize Council.
+In 2020, Attenborough advocated for the Zoological Society of London (ZSL) during the COVID-19 pandemic and was named a member of the Earthshot Prize Council.

-In 2020, David Attenborough backed a Fauna and Flora International campaign calling for a global moratorium on deep sea mining.
+In 2020, Attenborough backed a Fauna and Flora International campaign calling for a global moratorium on deep-sea mining due to its impact on marine life.